san-kumar/devtodo2-web-extension/README.md

 todo2-web
 ````

-Make sure you understand what the commands above do before you copy-pasting ;)
+Make sure you understand what the commands do before you start copy-pasting ;)

 ## Running

 Just run `todo2-web` in any directory that has a `.todo2` file in it.
+It should open up your web browser and you should see your todo list!

 The program basically reads and modifies the `.todo2` file using the PHP script.